Capitol Police probe suspicious vehicle outside of Supreme Court

-The U.S. Capitol Police are investigating a suspicious vehicle near the Supreme Court on Tuesday, the second day of the high court’s 2021 term.
+The U.S. Capitol Police investigated a suspicious vehicle near the Supreme Court on Tuesday, the second day of the high court’s 2021 term.

-The vehicle, an SUV, was located off of First Street NE.
+The vehicle, a Chevrolet Tahoe, was located off of First Street NE and parked illegally outside the high court.

+Its driver refused to move the vehicle.
+He had been to the Capitol Complex in August, making concerning comments at that time, according to police.

 “Please stay away from the area,” Capitol Police tweeted Tuesday morning.